-WashU.CSSA is the only university-wide graduate student organization that coordinates social and intellectual activities for Chinese students and scholars on both Danforth and medical campus of Washington University.
-We also strive to increase cultural awareness on campus and share Chinese culture with the entire WashU community.
-The constitution can be found HERE.
-Click HERE if you want to know more about WashU.
+WashU CSSA, officially recognized since 2001, is the only university-wide graduate student organization that coordinates social and intellectual activities for Chinese students and scholars on both Danforth and medical campus of Washington University.
+We also strive to increase cultural awareness on campus and share Chinese culture within the entire WashU community.

-The logotype of CSSA was designed by Ms. Chen Lan, alumna who got her Master’s degree from the Architecture School in May 2000.
+The logotype of CSSA was designed by Ms. Chen Lan, a WashU alumna who got her Master's degree from the Architecture School in May 2000.

 The logo uses the school colors of Washington University in St. Louis, red and green.

-The red part, CSSA, is the name of our association —— Chinese Student & Scholar Association.
-The capitalized letters “C” and “A” beautifully balance the picture.
-The double “s” is juxtaposed to represent the brotherhood and sisterhood among students and scholars at Washington University in St. Louis.
+The red part, CSSA, is the acronym of our association.
+The capitalized letters "C" and "A" beautifully balance the picture.
+The double "s" is juxtaposed to represent the brotherhood and sisterhood among students and scholars at Washington University in St. Louis.

 The CSSA T-shirt was designed by Zhehao Zhang, a PhD student in DBBS.

-In the front, the name of “CSSA Washington University in St. Louis” is characterized with university colors of green and red taken from WashU badge and an outstanding letter “A” inspired by the St. Louis Arch which stands for the pride of Gateway city.
-Seal scripted Chinese characters of “中国学生学者联谊会” are on the back.
+In the front, the name of "CSSA Washington University in St. Louis" is characterized with university colors of green and red taken from WashU badge and an outstanding letter "A" inspired by the St. Louis Arch which stands for the pride of Gateway city.
+Seal scripted Chinese characters of "中国学生学者联谊会", the Chinese translation of CSSA, are on the back.

 CSSA Website and Forum